kiznit/rainbow-os/kernel/README.md

 * IPC: provide optional non-blocking send and receive (timeout of 0).
 The concern here is DOS attacks from a client calling a server and not collecting the reply.

 * IPC: synchronous IPC doesn't scale well for SMP, provide asynchronous IPC

+* Compile kernel with -O3

+* Figure out how I want to handle system calls... have a rainbow library?

+* IPC through syscall, every other system call through its own interrupt number (?)